kevinmurphy678/Stardew_Injector/README.md

 Bugs:

 * repo name misspelled(this is what happens when you rush)
-* Steam overlay may not work
+* Steam overlay may not work(Working on a fix for this)
 * May not work with some antiviruses